-The CIAA Admin Receptionist will proceed out of the building and to Assembly Area 1.
-Once all personnel have been moved to this area he/she will make an account of all airport/airline and contracted employees and immediately provide this information to the CIAA Airport Operations Officer in charge (Fire Marshalls or Management personnel from the various airlines and businesses will be expected to assist with accounting for their personnel).
+The CIAA Office Manager and Receptionist(s) will proceed out of the building and to Assembly Area 1.
+Once all personnel have been moved to this area they will make an account of all airport/airline and contracted employees and immediately transmit this information to the Airport Duty Officer in charge (Fire Marshalls or Management personnel from the various airlines and businesses will be expected to assist with accounting for their personnel).